 Becoming an AHEC Scholar will elevate your credentials as an emerging health care leader.
 AHEC Scholars gain access to exclusive workshops, potential employers, community leaders, and national and state resources on the latest health topics.
 The program is offered at no cost to the student.
 AHEC Scholars may be eligible for a stipend.

 Are you eligible for the AHEC Scholars Program?

-- Students enrolled or accepted in a health profession training program of at least 18-24 months in duration by Fall 2018 (e.g., physical therapist assistant, paramedic, doctor, pharmacist, nurse).
+- Are you enrolled or accepted in a health profession training program at least 24 months in duration? (e.g. physical therapist assistant, paramedic, doctor, pharmacist, nurse)

-- Students who have achieved at least at 2.5 GPA during the most recent academic year.
+- Do you have a minimum GPA of 2.5 during the most recent academic year?

 - Are you interested in practicing in rural or urban underserved areas?

 - Can you commit to the two year program?